presentations & workshops for elementary school/middle school readers & writers

-Also: I’m available for presentations via Skype!
-This is an ideal option for schools who would love to have an author “visit” their school but find their budget tight.
-Visit the Educators page for more details, and then email me to schedule a Skype!
+I offer FREE 30-minute Q&A virtual visits with libraries, schools, and bookclubs that are familiar with my books!
+This is an ideal option for schools who would love to have an author “visit” their school, but find their budget tight.

 Have a different idea?
 Hey, I’m flexible - lemme hear it!
 If you or your school is interested in a visit, shoot me an email!